The Lie of the Land: Critical reception

-"The Lie of the Land" received mixed reviews, with a number of reviewers finding it the weakest story in the season so far.
-The episode holds a score of 83% on Rotten Tomatoes, the site's consensus reading "'The Lie of the Land' closes a significant chapter for Doctor Who's tenth season—yet leaves some major characters' fates tantalizingly open."
+Press reaction to "The Lie of the Land" was "mixed, with a number of reviewers finding it the weakest story in the season so far".
+The episode holds a score of 83% on Rotten Tomatoes, and the website's consensus states, "'The Lie of the Land' closes a significant chapter for Doctor Who's tenth season—yet leaves some major characters' fates tantalizingly open."

 Alasdair Wilkins of The A.V.
 Club gave the episode a score of B−, stating that he felt disappointed in the episode, and how the script and its quality were "outpaced" by the skills of Capaldi's and Mackie's acting, stating that Capaldi was "great as ever but [his] talents are sometimes misused in service of ideas the story won't commit to".
 He did, however, compliment Michelle Gomez for her role as Missy yet again.

 Zoe Delahunty-Light of SFX Magazine gave "The Lie of the Land" a perfect score of 5 stars out of 5, calling the episode "chilling", and complimenting the idea of the Monks taking over the human race and its development.
 She commented especially upon Pearl Mackie, complimenting her on her role in leading the episode, and her "uncanny ability to transition between emotions flawlessly", especially concerning her scenes with the Doctor and his apparent betrayal.
 Delahunty-Light also went on to praise how Missy finally got more screen time than she had received in previous episodes.

 Ross Ruediger of New York magazine gave the episode 3 stars out of 5, stating that the episode started out as "disturbingly effective", but that certain questions arising from the episode were "frustratingly unanswered".
 He also felt that the Monks had become far less of a danger than they had been in the previous episode, and that it made little sense that the Monks did not defend their leader in the climactic scene.
 Overall, he stated that "The Lie of the Land" was a "disappointing conclusion to what was an otherwise killer story line".

 Patrick Mulkern from Radio Times also gave the episode a lower rating, grading it 2 stars out of 5.
 He felt that the worst part of the episode was the poor decision to have a companion fire a gun at the Doctor; the viewers saw "nothing that would push her to such an extreme act", and this could not be "rationalised or condoned".
 He described the actors as being "blocked awkwardly" and that they appeared uncomfortable in the situation, though he complimented their acting overall throughout the episode.